 The reports of an explosion of depression cover a period when there has also been an escalation in homelessness.

 Five-hundred years after Durer’s artwork, is Melancholia’s dog to be found with the homeless and beggars in our towns and cities?

 The similarities between Durer’s artwork and news photographs of the homeless certainly invite reflection.

 Notes to article

 The ITV News story is here (accessed 14/05/18),

 The BBC chart is here (accessed 14/05/18),

 It is Harrison Birtwistle who references John Dowland’s song (accessed 15/05/18),

 The photograph, ‘Homeless Man and his Dog’ (2013) by Jon, is taken from (accessed 15/05/18, pixelation added),

-Darian Leader’s book, The New Black: Mourning, Melancholia and Depression (2008), is recommended.
+For further reading on this topic see Darian Leader’s clear and accessible book, The New Black: Mourning, Melancholia and Depression (2008).